rioam2/react-redux-firestore-boilerplate/README.md

 * [ ] Finish project's Readme
   * [ ] Provide proper usage and installation instructions
-  * [ ] Document the data-flow model
+  * [x] Document the data-flow model
-  * [ ] Provide documentation of how user's and their stores are organized.
+  * [ ] Provide documentation of how users and their data stores are organized.
 * [x] Create action methods for adding/modifying database data

 ## Usage